gvszg/dotfiles/README.md

 use: `, b`(Leader + b) to search for open buffers
 <Leader>gf to search for git tracked files
 <Leader>af to search all files
+<Leader>H to view Vim's :help documentation in fullscreen
 refs:
 [It's dangerous to Vim alone!
 Take Fzf](https://jesseleite.com/posts/2/its-dangerous-to-vim-alone-take-fzf)